 Let's compare three scenarios:

-Traditional term loan: You might get a low APR and a 5–10 year repayment term, but approval can take 2–6 weeks.
+Traditional term loan.
+You may qualify for a low APR and a repayment term of five to 10 years, but approval can take two to six weeks.
 This loan type is best for long-term investments like real estate or major expansions.

 Tips To Improve Loan Approval Chances